List of Superman & Lois characters: Sophie Cushing

 Sophie Cushing (portrayed by Joselyn Picard) is the youngest daughter of Lana and Kyle and the sister of Sarah.
 In a discussion between Sarah and Lana, it is mentioned that Sophie picks on some of her classmates.

 In season two, Sophie helps out in her mother's mayoral campaign.
-At the time when Ally Allston started merging Earth-Prime and Bizarro World, Sophie witnesses her father disappear as she tells Lana and Sarah about it.
+When Ally Allston started merging Earth-Prime and Bizarro World, Sophie witnesses her father disappear as she tells Lana and Sarah about it.

 In season three, Sophie feels like she is being neglected by her family and runs out unnoticed from Kyle's apartment.
 Jonathan helps find her and tells him about his similar situation with his family.
 Sophie was present when Kyle informs Lana that Chrissy is pregnant as Sophie claims that she will not be the baby of the family anymore.

 In season four, Sophie is present at Kyle and Chrissy's postponed wedding where she dances with Jonathan Kent.
-One year later following Lex Luthor's defeat, Sophie was present at the wedding of her mother and John Henry Irons.
+One year later following Lex Luthor's defeat, Sophie attends the wedding of her mother and John Henry Irons.